ceramicstudio/idx-docs/docs/guides/cli.md

 ## Create your DID

-IDX uses Decentralized Identifiers (DID) for authentication and Identity Index documents are therefore controlled by a DID.
+IDX uses Decentralized Identifiers (DID) for authentication and Identity Index streams are therefore controlled by a DID.

-Before being able to interact with the Identity Index document, it is necessary to create the DID that will control it.
+Before being able to interact with the Identity Index stream, it is necessary to create the DID that will control it.
 This can easily be done using the IDX CLI:

 ```sh